LOADING ...

 To hump tent and pegs, a man both legs-no more waltzing Matilda for me.

-So they gathered the crippled, the wounded, the maimed, and shipped us back home to Australia.
+So they gathered the crippled, the wounded, the maimed, and they shipped us home to Australia.

-The legless, the armless, the blind, the insane, those proud wounded heroes of
+The legless, the armless, the blind, the insane, those wounded heroes of Suvla

-And as our ship pulled into Circular Quay, I looked at the place me legs used to be.
+And as our ship into Circular Quay, I looked at the place where me legs used to be.

-And thanked Christ there was nobody for me, to grieve, to mourn, and to pity.
+And thanked Christ there was waiting for me, to grieve, to mourn, and to pity.

-But the band played Waltzing Matilda, as carried us down the gangway.
+But the band Waltzing Matilda, as they carried us down the gangway.

-But nobody cheered, they just stood and stared, then they turned all faces away
+But nobody cheered, they just and stared, then they turned all their faces away

-And so now April, I sit on me porch, and I watch the parades pass before me.
+And so now every April, I sit on me porch, and I watch the parades before me.

-And I see my old comrades, how proudly they march, reviving old of past glories
+And I see my old comrades, how proudly march, reviving old dreams of past glories

 And the old men march slowly, old bones stiff and sore.
-They're tired old heroes from a war
+They're tired old from a forgotten war

 And the young people ask, what are they marching for?
-And I ask the same question.
+And I ask myself the question.

 But the band Waltzing Matilda, and the old men still answer the call,

-But as year follows year, more old men disappear.
-Someday no one march there at all.
+But as year year, more old men disappear.
+Someday no one will march there at all.

-Waltzing Matilda, Waltzing Matilda, who'll come a-waltzing Matilda me?
+Waltzing Matilda, Waltzing Matilda, who'll a-waltzing Matilda with me?

-And their ghosts may be heard as they march by that billabong, come a-waltzing Matilda with me?
+And their ghosts may be heard as they march by billabong, who'll come a-waltzing Matilda with me?

-"Matilda" - the backpack and associated gear used by drovers and prospecters
+"Matilda" - the backpack and associated gear used by livestock and prospecters

-"Billabong" - creek or estuary, generally with an to the sea and containing more or less brackish water.
+"Billabong" - creek or estuary, with an outlet to the sea and containing more or less brackish water.

-a major land and sea operation of War I, in which
+a major land and sea of World War I, in which

 British, French, Australian, and New forces